Below are resources that provide insights into what is needed to build a positive enivornment for type 1 diabetes management in LMICs.

 HEALTH SYSTEM REPONSES FOR TYPE 1 DIABETES: A SCOPING REVIEW| Article

 The focus of health system interventions for noncommunicable diseases and diabetes focus mainly on primary health care responsesbut existing interventions are not necessarily adapted for the complex management of type 1 diabetes.
-This artilce identifies and describes health system interventions which have been developed to improve the management of type 1 diabetes globally.
+This article identifies and describes health system interventions which have been developed to improve the management of type 1 diabetes, particularly in LMICs

 MANAGEMENT OF TYPE 1 DIABETES IN LOW- AND MIDDLE-INCOME COUNTRIES: COMPARATIVE HEALTH SYSTEM ASSESSMENTS IN KYRGYZSTAN, MALI, PERU AND TANZANIA | Article